amethon/www/_reflections/journal2.md

 I am grateful for the friendships I have formed with each member of the crew during this voyage.
 Captain Pierre, with his steady leadership and expert knowledge, has been a great mentor to me.
 First Mate Jacques has been a hardworking colleague and a source of inspiration with his enthusiasm for nautical history.
 Chief Engineer Gerard has been a constant source of support and guidance, and I have learned much from his skills as a mechanic and engineer.
 Navigator Francois has been an excellent teacher, sharing his expertise in cartography and oceanography with me.
 The deck crew, Henri and Michel, have been reliable colleagues and great friends.
 Cook Marcel has brought joy and delicious meals to the crew and scientists, and Medical Officer Dr. Dupont has provided excellent care to all on board with his calm and professional demeanor.

 I am grateful for the support and guidance of each member of the crew, who have become like a second family to me.
-As I embark on the next leg of my journey, I am determined to continue exploring and discovering new wonders, and to share my experiences with others through my writing.
+As I embark on the next leg of my journey, I am unyielding in my pursuit of continuing to explore and discover new wonders, and to share my experiences with others through my writing.
 The ocean holds endless possibilities for exploration and discovery, and I am eager to seek out these opportunities and share them with the world.

 Until next time,